akl773/insta-followers/README.md

 ## 🚀 Deployment

 ### Local Development
-- Use `./start.sh` for local development
+- Run `python main.py` for local testing
-- Both servers run on localhost with hot reload

-### Production Deployment
-- Build the frontend: `cd frontend && npm run build`
-- Configure production environment variables
-- Use a production WSGI server for Flask
+- Use `DRY_RUN=true` for limited data testing

+### Production Usage
-- Set up proper MongoDB security
+- Set up MongoDB (local or cloud)
+- Configure environment variables securely
+- Schedule the script to run daily using cron

 ---

-**Transform your Instagram analytics from command-line to a beautiful web experience! 🎉📊**
+**Analyze your Instagram followers and following with this powerful command-line tool! 🎉📊**